bultas/js-transducer-prototype/README.md

     );

+### filter transformation

 Next we want to use filter transformations
-So prepare another helper which solve data filtering
+So prepare another **transformation method** which solve data filtering

     const filterTransformation = (transformator) => (reducing) => (result, kv) => transformator(kv) ? reducing(result, kv) : result;

-Then we can use it same way how we used the map transformation helper and pass into our Transformator
+Then we can use it same way how we used our **map transformation method** and call it with some filtering logic

     const evenFilterTransformator = filterTransformation(
         ([key, value]) => (value % 2) === 0